sablier-labs/v2-deployments/README.md

 ## Background

-Sablier V2 has been built, tested, formatted, and deployed with the [Foundry](https://getfoundry.sh/) smart contract development toolchain.
+Sablier Protocols have been built, tested, formatted, and deployed with the [Foundry](https://getfoundry.sh/) smart contract development toolchain.

 To learn more about Foundry, see the [Foundry Book](https://book.getfoundry.sh/).